greenfish8090/Personal-website/content/home/experience.md

     date_end: '2022-07-31'
     description: |2-
         **AI for Social good**.
 Worked on the Tuberculosis Adherence project.\
-        Involved lots of experimental research on a wide array of topics; responsibilities included:
+        Involved lots of experimental research on a wide array of topics.
-        - Exploratory data analysis and visualization
-        - Development of ML algorithms
-        - Development of working prototypes
-        - Literature review
 design:
   columns: '2'
 ---